seinecle/mk99/src/main/asciidoc/subdir/what-is-big-data_temp_html.md

 //+
 * Network data (also known as graphs) (who is friend with whom, who likes the same things as whom, etc.) was usually neglected as "not true observation", and hard to query.
 Social networks like Facebook made a lot to make businesses aware of the value of graphs (especially https://en.wikipedia.org/wiki/Social_graph[social graphs]). https://neo4j.com/[((Neo4J))] or http://titan.thinkaurelius.com/[Titan] are database providers specialized in network data storage and analysis.
 //+
-* Geographical data has democratized: specific (and expensive) databases existed for a long time to store and query "place data" (regions, distances, proximity info...) but easy-to-use solutions have multiplied recently, such as https://carto.com/[Carto].
+* Geographical data has democratized: specific (and expensive) databases existed for a long time to store and query "place data" (regions, distances, proximity info...) but easy-to-use solutions have multiplied recently, such as https://carto.com/[Carto] or https://www.mapbox.com/[MapBox].

 === e.
 Open source software accelerated innovation